metaColin/Tecsun-M-301-M-303/README.md

 If want a recording file set as "Favorites", first use computer to move this recording file from recording folder, then can set this recording audio as "Favorites".

 **Q: Why button/[Tuning] knob lock function ineffective?**
 A: Because player handles file selection state.
-Short press [Music/Recording Library] button, exit file selection state.
+Short press [FOLDER] button, exit file selection state.

 ---